-One of the most important rules of evidence when it comes to cross-examination is known as the Brown v Dunn rule.
-This rule was established in the 1893 English Court of Appeal decision of Brown v Dunn.
+One of the most important rules of evidence when it comes to cross-examination is known as the Browne v Dunn rule.
+This rule was established in the 1893 English Court of Appeal decision of Browne v Dunn.
 The rule applies both in criminal and civil proceedings.
-Essentially the Brown v Dunn rule is a rule of professional practice premised on fairness.
+Essentially the Browne v Dunn rule is a rule of professional practice premised on fairness.

 The rule is based on the principle that it is unfair to deny a witness the opportunity of explaining a point that will later be used to invite criticism or disbelief in their evidence.
 It is also in the interests of justice to put contrary evidence to a witness in order for any possible explanation of the contradiction to be put before the court.

-In Brown v Dunn the Judicial Council of the House of Lords stated:
+In Browne v Dunn the Judicial Council of the House of Lords stated: